KinaUna/Examplium/Documentation/Business/Startup/Product/0001-Primal/First-Prototype-Plan.md

 Create solution in Visual Studio, remove elements from the template that are not needed.
 In progress.

+Add and configure new project for authentication server (Duende Identity Server) in Visual Studio.

 Add/update email service(s) for user account features.
 Not started.

 Add/Update server API for user account operations.
 Not started.